Non-cooperation movement (1971): 11 March

 Bhutto, the leader of the PPP, sent a telegram to Sheikh Mujibur Rahman to come to Dacca to agree to negotiate.
-As Khulna Newsprint Mill stopped sending paper to West Pakistan from 1 March, the quality of various newspapers including Dawn decreased drastically from that day on due to the lack of newsprint.
+As Khulna Newsprint Mill stopped sending paper to West Pakistan from 1 March, the quality of various newspapers, including Dawn, decreased drastically from that day on due to the lack of newsprint.

-A statement of Swadhin Bangla Chhatra Sangam Parishad called for the boycott of titles and medals given by the government.
+A statement from the Swadhin Bangla Chhatra Sangam Parishad called for the boycott of titles and medals given by the government.
 Therefore, on that day, U Thant, the then Secretary General of the United Nations, ordered all their officers and employees working in East Pakistan to return to the United Nations Headquarters.

-Tajuddin Ahmed on behalf of Awami League published 14-point instructions for the purpose of the common people for the management of civil administration.
+Tajuddin Ahmed, on behalf of the Awami League, published 14-point instructions for the purpose of the common people for the management of civil administration.
 Also on this day representatives of various parties of West Pakistan met with Sheikh Mujib.

 A ship named 'Vintage Horizon' carrying 32 thousand tons of wheat from the United States of America was coming to Chittagong Port for Pakistan.
 But the Pakistani government ordered the ship to go to Karachi port that day.